OpenMaine/decidim-example/README.md

 ## Browser

-Navigate to `http://localhost:3000/system` to create an organization.
+Navigate to `http://localhost:3000/system` to create an organization (see `seeds.rb` for the username and password).

 Here are the settings: